asartalo/anodoc/README.md

 ```

 and are created to document source code.
 Anodoc parses these
-comments as where you can access, the description, the short
+comments so you can access, the description, the short
 description, the long description, and the tags.